-Convert 8th Street Green Space into Parking Lot: From the 2013 Parking and Traffic Study prepared for the college: "In the short-term, the campus should consider investing in additional parking assets on campus to help relieve the pressure on the existing campus parking system.
-An additional 100 to 200 spaces would be effectively utilized and lessen the dependence on the adjacent on-street parking network.
-Based on the assumptions of this study, the existing parking demands on campus during peak hours are in excess of 1,300 spaces.
+Convert 8th Street Green Space into Parking Lot: With the City of La Crosse charging an hourly rate for many of the on-street spaces around campus, there have been additional on-campus demands.
+The 2013 Parking and Traffic Study that was prepared for the college states, "In the short-term, the campus should consider investing in additional parking assets on campus to help relieve the pressure on the existing campus parking system.
+An additional 100 to 200 spaces would be effectively utilized and lessen the dependence on the adjacent on-street parking network".
+Based on the assumptions of this study, the existing parking demands on campus during peak hours are more than 1,300 spaces.
 The campus system has approximately 881 off-street parking spaces and another 275 on-street spaces.
 This represents more than 1,150 parking spaces directly on the campus.
 An additional 100-200 spaces on campus would satisfy the peak parking demands based on today's uses."
-Currently there are 1,071 parking spots on campus; additional parking demands are expected with the City of La Crosse charging hourly for many of the on-street spaces around campus.
 The conversion of the 8th Street green space could add up to 50 new parking spaces to Lot K.